alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

                           cutoff_time_in_index=True)
     fm

 We can now see that every row of the feature matrix is calculated at the corresponding time in the cutoff time dataframe.
-Because we calculate each row at different time, it is possible to have a customer repeat.
+Because we calculate each row at a different time, it is possible to have a repeat customer.
 In this case, we calculated the feature vector for customer 1 at both ``04:00`` and ``08:00``.

 Training Window
 ---------------

 By default, all data up to and including the cutoff time is used.
-We can restrict the amount of historical data selected for calculations using a "training window".
+We can restrict the amount of historical data that is selected for calculations using a "training window."

-Here's an example of using two hour training window:
+Here's an example of using a two hour training window:

 .. ipython:: python